m3o/blog.m3o.com/_posts/2020-11-16-turn-any-blog-into-an-api.md

 ---
 layout:	post
-title:	"Turn any blog into an API"
+title:	"Turn any blog or RSS feed into an API"
 date:	2020-11-16 10:00:00
 ---
 <br>